Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `add` will add the pool defined in the pool configuration file to the Batch account
+    * `--recreate` will delete and recreate the pool if there already exists a pool with the same id.
+Note that you should only use this option if you are certain that it will not cause side-effects.
 * `autoscale disable` will disable autoscale on the pool
 * `autoscale enable` will enable autoscale on the pool
 * `autoscale evaluate` will evaluate the autoscale formula in the pool